attilasomogyi/asterisk-configuration-files/CONTRIBUTING.rst

        git push origin my-fix-branch

-10. In GitHub, send a pull request to ``github-actions-workflows:main``.
+10. In GitHub, send a pull request to ``asterisk-configuration-files:main``.

 Reviewing a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The Github Actions Workflows team reserves the right not to accept pull
+The Asterisk Configuration Files team reserves the right not to accept pull
 requests from community members who haven’t been good citizens of the
 community.
 Such behavior includes not following the `Github Actions
 Workflows code of conduct </CODE_OF_CONDUCT.md>`__ and applies within or
-outside of Github Actions Workflows managed channels.
+outside of Asterisk Configuration Files managed channels.

 Addressing review feedback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^